 Johnson University Florida offers three flexible Meal Plan options on the Florida campus.
 Traditional Meal Plans consist of 17, 13, or 9 meals per week.
 Traditional single-student campus residents are required to select a Meal Plan by submitting a Meal Plan Selection Form through the student portal (my.JohnsonU.edu) for each academic year they enroll at Johnson University Florida.
+After Login: Student Life → Florida Students → Student Life Registration Forms → New or Continuing RESIDENT or COMMUTER Student Forms → Meal Plan Selection Form.

 Traditional single-student residents who do not select a Meal Plan by July 1 will be enrolled in the Traditional Plan B, 13 meals per week.
 Students may change their Meal Plan at any time before the add/drop period ends by completing another Meal Plan Selection Form.
 Students are not permitted to change their Meal Plan after the add/drop period ends.
 Students with a Meal Plan may view information through the student portal (my.JohnsonU.edu) about the number of meals they have used in any given week.